Worshiping in the Divine Liturgy - Part 2

 February 19, 2010 Length: 10:03

-In this episode, Jason talks about the Little Entrance, the Trisagion, and the scripture readings in the Divine Liturgy.
+In this episode, Jason talks about the Little Entrance, the Trisagion, and the scripture readings.

 Here’s a thought you might find a little strange: is it possible to celebrate the Nativity of our Lord every time you worship during the Divine Liturgy?
-Not only can you do this, but there is a specific moment during the Divine Liturgy in which you can celebrate this event: during the Little Entrance.
+Not only is this case, but there is a specific moment during the Divine Liturgy in which you can celebrate this event: during the Little Entrance.

 THE LITTLE ENTRANCE

-During the third antiphon (see Unit 3) the priest—accompanied by the servers—carries the Gospel from the altar into the nave.
-The saints tell us this act represents Christ’s Incarnation: St. Germanus of Constantinople says, “The entrance of the Gospel signifies the coming of the Son of God and His entrance into the world,” while St. Nicholas Cabasilas tells us, “When (the antiphons) are over, the priest, standing in front of the altar, raises the Gospel-book and shows it to the people, symbolizing the manifestation of the Lord.”
-This symbolism is why we sing as the Gospel is raised before us, “Come, let us worship and fall down before Christ.”
+During the third antiphon (see Unit 3) the priest—accompanied by the servers—carries the Gospel from the sanctuary into the nave.
+The saints proclaim that this act signifies Christ’s Incarnation: St. Germanus of Constantinople says, “The entrance of the Gospel signifies the coming of the Son of God and His entrance into the world,” while St. Nicholas Cabasilas tells us, “When (the antiphons) are over, the priest, standing in front of the altar, raises the Gospel-book and shows it to the people, symbolizing the manifestation of the Lord.”
+This symbolism is the reason why we sing as the Gospel is raised before us, “Come, let us worship and fall down before Christ.”

 We can also experience the Little Entrance as our entrance into heavenly worship.
 As he walks through the entrance the priest prays to God, “Grant that with our entrance there may be an entrance of holy angels, serving with us and glorifying Thy goodness;” shortly after this he adds, “Blessed is the entrance of Thy saints always, now and ever and unto ages of ages.”
-We’ve gathered from our separate homes and lives, and enter together as a body—not only our individual parish, but all the Church on earth and in heaven—to worship our God.
+We’ve gathered from our separate homes, our often isolated lives, and enter together as a body—not only our individual parish, but all the Church on earth and in heaven—to worship our God.

 Think about the incredible thing happening here: the angels eternally sing “Holy, holy, holy” to God in heavenly worship (Isaiah 6:2-3; see also Revelation 4:8); at this moment we, unworthy as we are to participate, are nonetheless granted by God to enter into this worship.
 St. Cyril of Jerusalem puts our involvement into context when he says, “We make mention also of the Seraphim, whom Isaiah in the Holy Spirit saw standing around the throne of God, and with two of their wings veiling their face, and with two their feet, while with two they did fly, crying ‘Holy, Holy, Holy, is the Lord of Hosts’ (Isaiah 6:2-3).
 For the reason of our reciting this confession of God, delivered down to us from the Seraphim, is this, that so we may be partakers with the hosts of the world above in their hymn of praise.”

-The moment is so holy that the priest gives a special blessing before we sing, “Holy God!
+The moment is so holy that the priest is called to pronounce a special blessing before we sing, “Holy God!
 Holy Mighty!
 Holy Immortal!
 Have mercy on us.”

-The traditional story of how we received the Trisagion hymn is itself quite amazing.
+The traditional story of the origin of the Trisagion is itself quite amazing.
 In the fourth century, while St. Proclus was patriarch, Constantinople was struck by a violent earthquake (or series of quakes).
 While the people prayed for God’s assistance, a boy was lifted into the air and disappeared from sight; when he returned he said he heard the angels singing, “Holy God, Holy Mighty, Holy Immortal”—the people began to sing this hymn, adding “Have mercy on us.”
-This story is important not only because it reinforces the divine nature of our worship, but also that our worship is tightly linked to the prayers for peace we said minutes before in the Great Litany (see Unit 3).
+This story is important not only because it reinforces the divine nature of our worship, but also that our worship is inextricably linked to the prayers for peace we said minutes before in the Great Litany (see Unit 3).

 THE SCRIPTURAL READINGS